Sacred Mushrooms and the Nature of Reality

-There is something important to understand about psilocybin and the doorway it opens.
+There is something important to understand about sacred mushrooms and the doorway they open.

-The more we try to reduce it to something that that fits within a framework, something clinical, something easy to explain, the more we miss what it actually does.
-Because what it opens is not outside of you.
+The more we try to reduce them to something that fits neatly within a framework, something clinical, something easy to explain, the more we miss what they can reveal.
+Because what opens is not outside of you.
 It opens something within you.

-It is a doorway into the universe that resides within you.
+It is a doorway into the vast inner landscape that resides within you, and into the mystery that exists both within and beyond us.
 Not somewhere else.
 Not something separate.
-Something that has always been there, just usually out of reach.
+Something that has always been there, just often out of reach.

-There are experiences with psilocybin that cannot be contained within the usual language of psychology.
+There are experiences with sacred mushrooms that cannot be contained within the usual language of psychology.
 Not because they are exaggerated, but because they move beyond the framework we use to describe ordinary consciousness.

 The veil lifts.